 Not many can say that they are married to a part-robot, part-warrior that skillfully keeps herself alive due to the absence of a functioning organ (the pancreas), that is both vital & necessary for one to live.
-This is my wife, a Type 1 diabetic, who is just days away from celebrating her 4 year mark as a T1D.
+This is my wife, a person with type 1 diabetes, who is just days away from celebrating her four-year mark as a person with type 1 diabetes (T1D).
 Back in 2012, right around the time we started dating, Marci she said wasn’t feeling well and couldn’t get out of bed, which was very unusual.
 Over the next few months, her conditions progressively worsened.
 What should have been a blissful first few months living in Malibu, quickly turned into months of suffering and unbeknownst to us, Marci was moving through life with a chronic illness that was debilitating her each day that she was going undetected.
 After seeing consistent days of seeing her lying in bed lifeless and unable to move, I told her it was time to go to the hospital, just days before Christmas.
 Her numbers were above the meter’s ability to read which they think was 800+.
-She was soon diagnosed with Type 1 diabetes on December 21, 2012.
-I had ZERO idea about diabetes but I did know that because of the fact I loved her so much, I was going to do all that I could to learn about Type 1 diabetes.
+She was soon diagnosed with type 1 diabetes on December 21, 2012.
+I had ZERO idea about diabetes but I did know that because of the fact I loved her so much, I was going to do all that I could to learn about type 1 diabetes.
 All I wanted was to see her get back to her normal, fun-loving, energetic, active, smile-about-everything self.

 I quickly studied all the books that I could and spent endless hours of research.
-After learning about diabetes and what diabetics could do to get back to their normal active lifestyle, it quickly dawned on me.
-This is something that all spouses of diabetics need to hear: It’s NOT about what can I do to help her, It’s about how can I change MY life to help us.
+After learning about diabetes and what people with diabetes could do to get back to their normal active lifestyle, it quickly dawned on me.
+This is something that all spouses of people with diabetes need to hear: It’s NOT about what can I do to help her, It’s about how can I change MY life to help us.

 H- Help your spouse through the highs and lows, even with the mood swings.